hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterTimeEnd
 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
 The end timestamp is used when the `Edition's EditionFlagOrdered Flag` is set to `true`.
 A `Matroska Player` have to calculate a `Chapter` duration by the difference of end timestamp and start timestamp.
+The end timestamp MUST be then the start timestamp

 Chapter  | Start timestamp | End timestamp | Duration
 -----------|-------|-------|------
 Chapter 1  |   0   |  1000000000 | 1000000000
 Chapter 2  |   1000000000   |  5000000000 | 4000000000

-The end timestamp MUST b